SimVascular/simvascular.github.io/documentation/svfsiplus/developer-guide/dynamic_arrays/readme.md

 <br>
 <h4 id="developer_dynamic_arrays_tensor4"> Tensor4 Template </h4>
 The <a href="https://github.com/SimVascular/svFSIplus/blob/b92add4a33eea4b6632fb323f484f08d3e62a716/Code/Source/svFSI/Tensor4.h#L44"> Tensor4.h </a> template is used to store a 4D array of values.
 Values are accessed using fours indexes.
-<strong>Tensor4</strong> objects are primarilty used in material model code.
+<strong>Tensor4</strong> objects are primarily used in material model code.